Obama to propose $200 million to battle Islamist militants in Africa

 Lieutenant General Vincent Stewart, director of the Defense Intelligence Agency, warned on Monday of the group's expansion to Libya, Egypt's Sinai Peninsula, Nigeria, Algeria and elsewhere.

-The United States has a limited permanent military presence in Africa, largely centred on a U.S. base in Djibouti.
+The United States has a limited permanent military presence in Africa, largely centered on a U.S. base in Djibouti.

 Islamic State forces have attacked Libya's oil infrastructure and taken control of the city of Sirte, exploiting a power vacuum in which two rival governments have been battling for supremacy.